mhdawson/google-drive-wrapper/README.md

   is to compress
 * parent - google file id for the parent directory into which the file will be uploaded
+* convert - set to true to ask that the file be converted to a google doc on uploaded (optional, default is not to convert)
+* mimeType - mime type for the type of google doc that the file should be converted to if 'convert: true' was specified (required if convert is set to true, otherwise ignored)

 ## downloadFile